 415 South Street, MS 084

 Waltham, MA 02453

-Located just outside of Boston, Brandeis' Department of Anthropology offers a Master of Arts degree in Anthropology, a Joint M.A. in Anthropology and Women's, Gender, and Sexuality Studies, as well as a Ph.D. with a concentration in Archaeology.
-Additionally, current Brandeis Master's students and alumni are welcome to apply for a Ph.D. with a concentration in Sociocultural Anthropology.
+Located just outside of Boston, Brandeis' Department of Anthropology offers a Master of Arts degree in Anthropology, a Joint MA in Anthropology and Women's, Gender, and Sexuality Studies, and a PhD.
+Our graduate students specialize in either sociocultural anthropology or anthropological archaeology.

 Classification: Doctoral/Research University—Extensive

 Loans Offered: A variety of loan programs, including the Federal Direct Unsubsidized Stafford Loan and the TERI Continuing Education Loan, may be available to Graduate Professional Studies students who meet this criteria.